leo-jp/Das-Motorrad-Django/README.md

 * Django follows MVT (Model-View-Template) Framework.
 * Each page is separated through Django's `App`. (e.g. `home`)
 * Each `App` contains `Template` folder that is rendered from the `View`.
-* A Django `App` must be self-contained, meaning, independent and can be reused to other Django projects without a hitch.
+* A Django `App` must be self-contained, meaning, independent and can be reused to other Django projects without a hitch. see `home/urls.py` for more details.

 #### Django Fundamental Commands